What Causes Synesthesia? Understanding Cross-Sensory Connections

 Those experiencing adverse mental health effects related to their sensory differences may benefit from the intervention of a mental health professional.
 Therapy can be helpful for learning coping and self-soothing strategies for managing challenging situations.
 Research has found talk therapy to be effective for managing a wide range of common mental health concerns, including those that sometimes co-occur with synesthesia, such as PTSD.

 Online therapy may be worthwhile for neurodivergent individuals who find appointments overstimulating or uncomfortable.
-Virtual sessions through an online therapy platform like BetterHelp can be a convenient, affordable way to access mental health services and have been shown to be just as effective—and in some cases more effective—than traditional face-to-face therapy.
+Virtual sessions through an online therapy platform like BetterHelp can be a convenient, affordable way to receive mental health services and have been shown to be just as effective—and in some cases more effective—than traditional face-to-face therapy.

 Takeaway